lazyslacker/gen-ai-bootcamp-2025/listening-comp/frontend/App_Tech_Spec.md

 The app shall allow the user to type a one-word topic into a text box, or select 'Random topic'.

-Depending on the user's selection, the app shall query the vector database for a question and answer choice that most closely matches the selected topic.
+Depending on the user's selection, the app shall query the vector database for an entry that most closely matches the selected topic.

-The app shall then

-The app will present an audio clip in Japanese to the user.

-The app will present a question to the user in Japanese language based on the contents of the audio clip.
+The app shall use the vector database query response as an input prompt to amazon.nova-lite-v1:0 LLM to generate a new text consisting of an introduction, conversation, question, and 4 answer choices.

 The user shall select the correct answer from a list of 4 options which will  be in Japanese language.